Thursday, December 5, 2013

 But, thinking about it, all our indulgences are as much of a sign of imprisonment as it is selfishness.

 Let's take a look at overeating, my pleasure.
-Of course it is selfish.
+Of course it's selfish.
 I'm eating more than my share of food for no other reason than I didn't stop myself.
 But this is also putting my belly ahead of everything else as well.
 My health, my looks, everything about me goes out the window because of this.

-It is all for that high of pleasure.
+It's all for that high of pleasure.

 Take those that need to have the next new thing.
 It isn't so selfish if you live by yourself, but it is a punishment.
 That high of getting something new takes place over having enough money to live on a day-to-day basis.
 Imagine what we could do, if we only remember what Nature says we need!